Frequently Asked Questions

 What is the documentary called?

-Billy Tooma’s documentary on the life and career of Ken Forsse is entitled “Ken Forsse: Come Dream with Me Tonight”!
+Billy Tooma’s docuseries on the life and career of Ken Forsse is entitled “Ken Forsse: Come Dream with Me Tonight”!

-Where will I be able to see the film?
+Where will I be able to see the docuseries?

 Who will be in the documentary?

 Many of Ken Forsse’s family, friends, colleagues, and peers will be appearing in this documentary!
 From his wife Jan and daughter Theresa, to Phil and Michelle Baron, to Ken’s early business partner Bob Anselmo and Teddy Ruxpin cast members Rob Bockstael and John Koensgen; the cast spans Ken’s life and career from childhood, to Disney Imagineering, to Teddy Ruxpin and beyond!
-You can see a full list of the cast on the official website!Back to top
+You can see a full list of the cast on the official website and our very own docuseries page!Back to top